php-http/demo-library/README.md

 3. Set `prefer-stable` to true and add some autoloading
 4. Install dependencies with composer
 5. Ignore Puli and Composer files

+**Note:** if you pull this package, you don't need to run `init.sh` again.
+It is just an easy representation of how this package is created.

 This package also contains some demo code to show how HTTPlug can be used with your library.